Ph.D., Journalism and Mass Communication, Indiana University Bloomington, 2001.

 Office: CMU 229

-Russell is editor, together with Matt Powers, of “2K,” a special section of the journal Social Media + Society that is dedicated to public scholarship related to media and technology and serves on the editorial boards of Journalism: Theory, Practice and Criticism; Journal of Broadcasting & Electronic Media; Kaleidoscope: The Journal of Alternative Media and Social Movements, and Mimesis International publishing house.
-She has written extensively on the ways national and transnational media systems are evolving in the networked era, and on how journalists, activists, technologists, media publics and others shape information products and spaces.
+Russell is editor, together with Matt Powers, of “2K,” a special section of the journal Social Media + Society that is dedicated to public scholarship related to media and technology.
+She serves on the editorial boards of Journalism: Theory, Practice and Criticism; Social Media + Society; Journal of Broadcasting & Electronic Media; Kaleidoscope: The Journal of Alternative Media and Social Movements, and of Mimesis International publishing house.

 Selected publications